 Now before we get into it, this page is quite long, with detailed instructions on the tracks and getting to the Mount towards the end.
 If you're feeling tired, it might be better to bookmark it and come back later.

-To make a complete day of it, we'll do a round trip.
+To make a complete day of it, we'll complete a circular route.

 As the road begins to drop down, stop off at Four14 Espresso for a delicious breakfast or morning tea.
 (They roast their own coffee.)
 Look for the sign on the left.
 If you do this, you'll be well fuelled and ready to hit the track running.
 Joking.